piandmash/localizeReader/README.md

 It works on the server and in the browser.

-Reference it within your package or install with ``npm install lcoalizereader``
+Reference it within your package or install with ``npm install localizereader``

 Add to your web pages by downloading the lib/localizereader.min.js file and adding it your site.